mscraftsman/devcon2020/README.md

 # 1 Theme : Comics

-# 2 Read this file for a contribution How-to
+# 2 Read the file below for how to contribute to this website.

 [CONTRIBUTING.md](https://github.com/mscraftsman/devcon2020/blob/develop/CONTRIBUTING.md)